-Though Turkmenistan has been exporting power to Afghanistan through two interconnections since 2002, through the proposed Turkmenistan-Afghanistan-Pakistan 500-kV Line (TAP-500) project it seeks to export year round power to both Afghanistan and Pakistan.
-By 2020, Turkmenistan expects to generate for available export 3,500 MW of excess power.
-In connection with TAP-500, Afghanistan plans to synchronize its power grid with Turkmenistan, and Turkmenistan has already commissioned (for completion by 2018) a 220-kV transmission line between Yolotan, Turkmenistan and Serhetabat on the border with Afghanistan.
-Afghanistan proposes the building of a larger 500-kV line through Afghanistan between Serhetabat and Spin Boldak on the border with Pakistan.
-At the same time Pakistan, which faces a significant energy crisis and deficit with significant load shedding on a daily basis, is open to the idea of interconnections with the proposed 500-kV line through its substation and transmission lines beginning in Chaman, just across the border from Spin Boldak, Afghanistan.
+Through the proposed Turkmenistan-Afghanistan-Pakistan 500-kV Line (TAP-500) project, Turkmenistan seeks to export year round power to both Afghanistan and Pakistan (building on its power exports to Afghanistan since 2002).
+Turkmenistan to generate for available export, by 2020, some 3,500 MW of excess power.
+In connection with TAP-500, Turkmenistan has already commissioned (for completion by 2018) a 220-kV transmission line between Yolotan, Turkmenistan, and Serhetabat on the border with Afghanistan, and consequently, Afghanistan plans to synchronize its power grid with Turkmenistan; it further proposes the building of a larger 500-kV line through Afghanistan between Serhetabat and Spin Boldak on the border with Pakistan.
+Facing a significant energy crisis and deficit with significant daily load shedding, Pakistan is also open to the idea of interconnections with the proposed 500-kV line through its substation and transmission lines beginning in Chaman, just across the border from Spin Boldak, Afghanistan.

 Recommended Actions by RECCA-VII and Beyond:

-- Support the preparation of relevant technical feasibility studies (2017-2018), approve financing from public and private sources (2018), and commence with project execution (2019), taking into account important social, environmental, and security factors.
+- Approve financing from public and private sources (2018) and commence with project execution (2019), taking into account important social, environmental, and security factors.